 Traditional showerheads may need replacing for several reasons.
 Sometimes they simply build up with lime or calcium deposits and stop spraying correctly or they leak.
-Often the reason is simpler: you may want to install a showerhead with modern flow-restriction features that use less water.
-And sometimes, it's just a matter of wanting a new style.
+Often the reason is simpler: you may want to install a showerhead with modern flow-restriction features that use less water, or you may just want a new style.

 While this is also an opportunity to add a hand-held shower hose to your fixture, in many cases, a simple replacement of the old showerhead with a new one will be just fine.

-Fortunately..., this is one of the easier DIY projects you can attempt.
-And you can spend anywhere from a few dollars for a very basic showerhead, to several hundred for a showerhead with a decorative finish and multiple spray settings.
+This is one of the easier DIY projects you can attempt.
+You can spend anywhere from a few dollars for a very basic showerhead to several hundred dollars for a showerhead with a decorative finish and multiple spray settings.
 Either way, the installation process is usually the same.

 - Plumber's tape